MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 >
 >There's no clear answer to this, unfortunately.
 One has to treat this like a hyperparameter.
 However, exposure to retrainable examples should still regard a sense of diversity, you don't want to accidentally overspecialize/overfit the model on any one kind of task.
 Retraining amount is furthermore related to task complexity, computational resources available and the actual training objectives.

-Interestingly, RL training is relatively new and not at all standard for LLMs yet.
-The entire RL pipeline is kind of shrouded in mystery, as multiple AI providers use and refine it, but don't really talk in much detail about it.
+Interestingly, *RL training is relatively new and not at all standard for LLMs* yet (02/2025).
+The entire RL pipeline is kind of shrouded in mystery to outsiders, as multiple LLM providers use and refine it, but don't really talk about it in much detail.

 *Until now.*

 #### DeepSeek-R1

-[DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning \[Guo, et al. 2025\]](https://arxiv.org/abs/2501.12948) was the first of its kind to really lay out their RL stack for LLM post-training in more detail.
+[DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning \[Guo, et al. 2025\]](https://arxiv.org/abs/2501.12948) was the first of its kind to really lay out their RL stack for LLM's post-training stage in more detail.

-It turns out, RL is very important for DeepSeek's state-of-the-art LLMs:
+RL is *very* important for DeepSeek's state-of-the-art LLMs:
 <center>
 <img src="./img/deepseek-r1_AIME_over_steps.png" style="width: auto; height: 375px"/>
 </center>

-This image shows the capability improvement of DeepSeek's R1 model on the [AIME benchmark](https://artofproblemsolving.com/wiki/index.php/2024_AIME_I_Problems) during the progression of training. **Most interestingly, this graph isn't showing pretraining progression, but the RL post-training progression and impact.** This graph indicates that DeepSeek-R1 became very good at discovering solutions to even complex math problems through RL's guided self-optimization.
+This image shows the capability improvement of DeepSeek's R1 model on the [AIME benchmark](https://artofproblemsolving.com/wiki/index.php/2024_AIME_I_Problems) during the progression of training. **Most interestingly, this graph isn't showing pretraining progression, but the RL post-training progression and impact.** This graph indicates that DeepSeek-R1 became very good at discovering solutions to even complex math problems through RL's guided self-optimization effects.

-Moreover, we see that the model does something we theorized above on its own account: The longer the RL post-training progresses, the more DeepSeek-R1 sees itself inclinded to spread out its solution across the token sequence, making the individual token reasoning tasks easier for the model. **This effect emerges by itself:**
+Moreover, we see that the model does something we theorized above on its own account: The longer the RL post-training progresses, the more DeepSeek-R1 sees itself inclinded to spread out its solution across the context window, making the individual contributing token-level reasoning tasks easier for the model. **Critically, this effect emerges by itself:**

 <center>
 <img src="./img/deepseek-r1_avg_response_len.png" style="width: auto; height: 375px"/>
 </center>

-Furthermore, the paper also lays out *why* this effect happens on its own.
+Furthermore, the paper also lays out *why* this effect emerges on its own.<br>

-The model has learnt that it is better for accuracy (you can call it reward, too) to try and apply different perspectives with the solution, i.e. retrace, reframe, backtrack.
-It is this behavior that emerges as the cause for increased token usage in the response:
+The model has learnt that it is better for accuracy (i.e. reward) to try and apply different perspectives with the response, i.e. retrace, reframe, backtrack, compare.
+It is this behavior that emerges as the main cause for increased token usage in RL-finetuned DeepSeek-R1's responses:

 <center>
 <img src="./img/deepseek-r1_emergent_reflection.png" style="width: auto; height: 300px"/>
 </center>

 > [!NOTE]
-> DeepSeek-R1 provides evidence that RL enables the LLM, on its own accord and without hard-coding it, to discover token sequences that work for it to maximize its response accuracy.
-The sequences that then contribute to a more sophisticated response are commonly referred to as **emergent reasoning patterns, also referred to as 'cognitive strategies'.**
+> DeepSeek-R1 provides evidence that **RL enables the LLM, on its own accord and without hard-coding this objective, to discover token sequences that maximize its response accuracy.** These sequences then contribute to a more sophisticated response and are commonly referred to as **emergent reasoning patterns or 'cognitive strategies'.**

 You can actually see for yourself how DeepSeek-R1 performs and how it differs from e.g. GPT-4o.
 You can access DeepSeek-R1 through [DeepSeek's Website](https://chat.deepseek.ai/) (enable the 'Deep Think (R1)' mode by clicking the according button).

-Think of GPT-4o as being a supervised finetuned model, and DeepSeek-R1 as being a model that underwent supervised finetuning and extensive reinforcement learning.
-The difference in problem approach is quite staggering:
+Think of GPT-4o as being an LLM at the supervised finetuning stage and think of DeepSeek-R1 as being a model that underwent not only supervised finetuning, but also extensive reinforcement learning.
+The difference in problem approach and response quality is quite staggering:

 <center>
 <img src="./img/super_rl_emily.png"/>
 </center>

-One can't help but wonder at how much closer DeepSeek-R1 seems to be to a human's reasoning, especially when reading phrases like "Wait a second, let me check my math again to be sure." or "Let me just think if there's another way to approach this problem.
-Maybe setting up an equation?".
+One can't help but wonder how much closer DeepSeek-R1 seems to be to human-like reasoning, especially when reading phrases like `"Wait a second, let me check my math again to be sure."` or `"Let me just think if there's another way to approach this problem.
+Maybe setting up an equation?"`.

-With DeepSeek-R1's presentation of the interaction, we can clearly see the similarity with what we discussed earlier for the prompt-response structure for RL:
+With DeepSeek-R1's showcase of such an 'inner monologue', we can clearly see the similarity with what we discussed earlier for the prompt-response structure for RL:

 <center>
 <img src="./img/prompt_response_structure.png" style="width: auto; height: 250px"/>